James Strang: Assassination

-On Monday, June 16, 1856, Strang was waylaid around 7:00 PM on the dock at the harbor of St. James, the chief city on Beaver Island, by Wentworth and Bedford, who shot him in the back.
+On Monday, June 16, 1856, Strang was waylaid around 7:00 p.m. on the dock at the harbor of St. James, the chief city on Beaver Island, by Wentworth and Bedford, who shot him in the back.

 Strang was hit three times: one bullet grazed his head, another bullet lodged in his cheek and a third bullet lodged in his spine, paralyzing him from the waist down.
 One of the assassins then pistol-whipped the victim before running aboard the nearby vessel with his companion, where both claimed sanctuary.
-Some accused Captain McBlair of the USS Michigan of being complicit in, or at least of having foreknowledge of, the assassination plot, though no hard evidence to support their accusation was ever forthcoming.
+Some accused Captain Charles H. McBlair of the USS Michigan of being complicit in, or at least of having foreknowledge of, the assassination plot, though no hard evidence to support their accusation was ever forthcoming.
 The "King of Beaver Island" was taken to Voree, where he lived for three weeks, dying on July 9, 1856, at the age of 43.
 After refusing to deliver Bedford and Wentworth to the local Sheriff of Mackinac County, Julius Granger, McBlair transported them to Mackinac Island.
-Once on the island Sheriff Granger first held them in an unlocked jail cell at the ‘urging’ of the citizenry and then moved to a boarding house he was keeping, Grove House.
-Three days later they were given a ‘mock trial’ where the justice charged them $1.25 a piece for court costs, then released them where they were feted by the local citizenry.
-None of those involved received punishment for their alleged crimes Dr. Hezekiah D. McCulloch and Dr. J. Atkyn, with Thomas Bedford living until 1889 and Alexander Wentworth living until 1863.
+Once on the island Sheriff Granger first held them in an unlocked jail cell at the 'urging' of the citizenry and then moved to a boarding house he was keeping, Grove House.
+Three days later they were given a 'mock trial' where the justice charged them $1.25 a piece for court costs, then released them where they were feted by the local citizenry.
+None of those involved, including McCulloch and Atkyn, received punishment for their alleged crimes; Wentworth lived until 1863 and Bedford died in 1889.